-The most amazing bit; here is what Henry said to me the other day “Mummy, I love daddy as much as I love you now.”
+The most amazing bit; here is what Patrick said to me the other day “Mummy, I love daddy as much as I love you now.”
 My heart melted and I could see our future as a strong family who have been brought closer together.

 This is the start of my story.
 I have many others in my life who I am close too who suffer from mental illness, one who’s illness was so severe he sadly passed away in November 2018, he was 44.